dotnet/reactive/Rx.NET/Documentation/adr/0004-package-split.md

 * yes, people have already walked away from Rx because of this
 * yes, even in 2023 (and still in 2025 for that matter)
-* no
+* no, we should not be 'nuking our entire ecosystem'

-We know people are worried about this because they have complained, and some major projects have abandoned Rx purely because of this problem.
+We know people are worried about the size penalty because they have complained, and some major projects have abandoned Rx purely because of this problem.
 They did not do that lightly.
 This demonstrates that yes, people really are worried.

 For what it's worth I'm not convinced it's all about disk space per se.
 Network bandwidth is an issue.
 Not everyone has hundreds of megabits of internet connectivity.
 I live in the UK, which is a reasonably advanced economy, and I can get 1GB internet to my house, but only because I live in a built up area.
 A significant proportion of the population can't get even 10% of that speed.
-And that's in a country with unusually high average population density and a fairly high-tech economy.
+And that's in a country with a fairly high average population density and a fairly high-tech economy.
 There are plenty of countries where poor connectivity is even more common than here, with no prospect of change any time soon.
 So adding 90MB unnecessarily to a download is a problem for significant parts of the world.

 Even in a world of gigabit internet, web page download sizes matter.
 We added trimming support to Rx 6.0 specifically in response to people wanting to use it in Blazor.
 Bear in mind that in that scenario, trimming removed a mere 1MB from the download size, and yet it was a feature people care about.
 If 1MB can be a problem, I think it's safe to say that there are still scenarios today where 90MB matters.

 But regardless of what the reasons might be, people are demonstrably worried enough about disk space today to drop Rx.
-And that means we do actually have to do something.
+And that means we have to do something.

 As for Anais's final point, no, I do not want to nuke anything.
 It's possible Anais had read some of the other comments (discussed here in the [next section](#the-peculiar-faith-in-the-power-of-breaking-changes)) where there seemed to be a surprising appetite for completely abandoning all hope of compatibility.
 Seen in that context, the extreme language of "nuking" is understandable.